Dipon-Ctg/SoC-Design-and-Planning/README.md

   - Generating gate-level netlist (yosys).
   - Performing cell mapping (abc).
   - Performing pre-layout STA (OpenSTA).
+- Floorplanning
+  - •	Defining the core area for the macro as well as the cell sites and the tracks (init_fp).
+  -
 ##  Getting Started

 ### Prerequisites